Grover415/react-basic/README.md

 # react-basic
- react-basic app to demonstrate react skills
+ react-basic app to demonstrate react skills.
 ## How to contribute
  PR's are welcome.
 ## code of conduct